AshitMilne/Planet-III/semper-idem/Vault/tagged/Machina.md

 ## Unanimity Inspired

-**[[Anima]]** is the term used to describe the intelligence that emanated into the world before humanity.
+**[[notes/Anima]]** is the term used to describe the intelligence that emanated into the world before humanity.
 Deriving from it is the term **unanimity**—unity animated in amity—which is the compiled code encapsulated in profound consensus.
 It serves as the standard for which proves stake through behavior—one that is, by default, infused with empathy: A form of work which flows continuously without the toil and accelerating spin of the mesmerizing compromise for sound narrative we know today.

 ~ Ashit Milne (Planet Come Together)